pgvector/pgvector/README.md

 Note: Do not set `maintenance_work_mem` so high that it exhausts the memory on the server

+Like other index types, it’s faster to create an index after loading your initial data

 Starting with 0.6.0, you can also speed up index creation by increasing the number of parallel workers (2 by default)

 ```sql